We are a community of intention. Get to know the Collective.

 Social Practice & Community Engagement

-Devon (he/him/they/them) manages the programs and outreach efforts at the historic Madam Walker Legacy Center.
+Devon manages the programs and outreach efforts at the historic Madam Walker Legacy Center.
 As a freelance artist and meditation practitioner, Ginn’s practice examines the psychogeographies of the built environment through the lens of defiant joy and mindfulness.

 Favorite Black space: The Indianapolis Public Library's Center for Black Literature and Culture elevates the artistic, academic, and social contributions of Black people from across the African diaspora.
 It is one of my favorite spots to study and chill.